Th0w0/Sorting-Visualization-Project/README.md

     ```
 3. **Open the Project in Your IDE**:
     - Open IntelliJ IDEA (or your preferred Java IDE).
-    - Installing java package needed
+    - Installing java package needed and config your env file

 4. **Build the Project**:
     - Ensure all dependencies are installed.